pavankataria/SwiftDataTables/README.md

 ## Major Features include:
 - [x] Tested on iOS 8.0, 9, 10, 11, and 12 onwards.
 - [x] Full Swift 4 support
+- [x] Mobile friendly.
+Tables adapt to the viewport size.
+- [x] Instant search.
+Filter results by text search.
 - [x] Continued support and active development!
 - [x] Full Datasource and delegate support!
 - [x] Demo project available show casing all types of customisations
 - [x] Or easy plugin configuration object can be passed with default values for your swift data table's visual presentation.
-- [x] Can search through your grid
 - [x] Can filter your datasource by scanning all fields.
 - [x] Can sort various types of data in your grid, smartly, detecting numbers and strings
 - [x] Width columns and height rows configurable or fall back to automatic proportion scaling depending on content